Payback 2: Development

-The original Payback focused on single-player gameplay, however when developing Payback 2, James Daniels from Apex Designs decided to put more emphasis on multiplayer gameplay.
+Payback focused on single-player gameplay, however when developing Payback 2, James Daniels from Apex Designs decided to put more emphasis on multiplayer gameplay.
 In May 2015, Apex Designs released an update that dramatically improved the game's visuals.
 The original textures, which had been in use since the original Payback, were replaced with remastered versions, the lighting mechanics were also upgraded significantly too.
-In December 2016, the would title would receive another major update, adding a proper and more realistic rigidbody physics system, improved gravity, vehicle models, character models, driving physics and more.
+In December 2016, Payback 2 received another major update, adding a proper and more realistic rigid-body physics system, improved gravity, vehicle models, character models, driving physics and more.